Chandanraxit07/Face-and-Hand-Landmarks-Detection/README.md

 Overview:

 Face and hand landmarks detection projects leverage computer vision techniques to identify and track key points on human faces and hands in images or videos.
-Using Python, two popular libraries for such tasks are Mediapipe and OpenCV.
+Using Python, two popular libraries for such tasks are Mediapipe and OpenCV..

 Mediapipe: